Khulikaroj/ML-Risky-Business/README.md

 1. Random Sampling method has the best accuracy score at 0.706 (for high risk prediction).

-2. SMOTEENN method has the best recall score at 0.71.
+2. Clustered Centroids method has the best recall score at 0.66.

-3. Both Random Sampling and SMOTEENN methods have the best geometric mean score at 0.70.
+3. Both Random Sampling methods has the best geometric mean score at 0.70.

 ---
 ## Ensemble Learning